briansukhnandan/Bass-Guitar-Tuner/README.md

 # How do I use it? #
 - Navigate to Bass-Guitar-Tuner/src/ and execute 'python3.6 TunerGUI.py'
 - To change tuning, click on the Menu button 'Change tuning' and select whatever mode you want.
-The GUI will automatically update the buttons and sounds.\n
+The GUI will automatically update the buttons and sounds.

 - Dependencies: tkinter, playsound, Pillow